SandeepaDilakshana/AquaBay/README.md

-# -AquaBay-Aquarium-E-Commerce-Platform-
+# AquaBay Aquarium E-Commerce Platform-
- A centralized online platform for purchasing fish,  aquariums, plants, and accessories.
+ A online platform for purchasing fish,  aquariums, plants, and accessories.